ggPMXdevelopment/ggPMX/README.md

 ### Remove DRAFT label globally

-By default in the “standing” configuration, a DRAFT label is printed on all plots.
+By default in the ???standing??? configuration, a DRAFT label is printed on all plots.
 In order to switch this label off, the user sets the `is.draft` option of `pmx_settings()` to `FALSE`.